Turner homers, Dodgers stop Braves 4-1 in Freeman's return - NewsBreak

 Turner homers, Dodgers stop Braves 4-1 in Freeman's return

-ATLANTA — (AP) — Freddie Freeman was smiling after his long, emotional day.

-At the end of a night that included a lot of tears, Freeman was happy because he felt good about showing his appreciation to Atlanta fans — and playing well for his new Los Angeles team.

-Trea Turner had three hits, including a home run, Freeman reached base three times in his return to Atlanta and the Dodgers beat the Braves 4-1 on Friday in a rematch of the past two NL Championship Series.
+Trea Turner had three hits, including a home run, Freddie Freeman reached base three times in his emotional return to Atlanta and the Los Angeles Dodgers beat the Braves 4-1 on Friday night.

-“I'm exhausted, emotionally exhausted, but what a wonderful evening for my family,” Freeman said.

-Dodgers reliever Daniel Hudson exited in the eighth with what manager Dave Roberts said is a season-ending left knee injury.
-Roberts said Hudson tore his anterior cruciate ligament.

 Julio Urías (5-6) handed the Braves just their fourth loss in June, allowing one run on three hits with nine strikeouts in six innings.